tinamelie/DAFTAR-ML/README.md

 * `Test_data_continuous.csv` – regression example with continuous targets

 Note: DAFTAR-ML supports multiclass classification as well (categorical targets with more than two values)

+## Model Selection Guide

+DAFTAR-ML supports both XGBoost and Random Forest algorithms.
+Choose based on your dataset characteristics:

+#### XGBoost (`--model xgb`):
+  - Higher performance for complex data with sufficient samples (>100)
+  - Better with high-dimensional data and non-linear relationships
+  - May overfit on very small datasets

+#### Random Forest (`--model rf`):
+  - More robust for small datasets (<100 samples)
+  - Less prone to overfitting
+  - May not capture complex non-linear relationships as effectively

 ## Setup